siddhi-io/www/en/docs/docs/query-guide.md

 **Example 1**

-Function name `add` accepting two input parameters, is called with an attribute named `input` and a constant value `75`.
+Function with name `add` accepting two input parameters, one being an attribute named `input` and other being a constant value `75`.
 ```
 add(input, 75)
 ```

 **Example 2**

-Function name `alertAfter` accepting two input parameters, is called with a time value of `1 hour and 25 minutes` and a mathematical addition operation of `startTime` + `56`.
+Function name `alertAfter` accepting two input parameters, one being a time value `1 hour and 25 minutes` and the other a mathematical addition of `startTime` and `56`.

 ```
-add(1 hour and 25 minutes, startTime + 56)
+alertAfter(1 hour and 25 minutes, startTime + 56)
 ```

 **Inbuilt functions**